cyberphone/doc/payments/dual-mode-open-banking-api.md

 the authorization response.
 If supplied it
 **MUST** be a string of UTF-8 characters supplied in the extension property `human_name`.
-### 3. Suppress SCA and Consent Requests
+### 3. Suppress SCA Requests
 Since the proposed "Wallet" scheme performs SCA (Strong Customer Authentication) in a similar way to the EMV standard, the Open Banking API **MUST NOT** ask the user for additional authentications.
+### 4. Grant Consent Requests by Default
 Although "consent" requests must still be verified for technical correctness, they **MUST** be granted by default since *account data is never to be shared with external entities* (a locally installed and trusted "Wallet" service is effectively like an extension to the on-line bank).
-### 4. Optional: Reuse the On-line Bank Login
+### 5. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual payment card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would simply appear as an additional choice in the on-line bank.